 About PhD in Chemistry

-PhD in Chemistry is a doctoral degree in one of the branches of Science that spans over a period of 3-6 years.
+PhD in Chemistry is a doctoral degree in one of the branches of Science that span over a period of 3-6 years.
 It is a detailed academic study and research and completes with the submission of an academic thesis on the subject that you engaged in research with.
-Moreover, these days there are a large number of innovative research projects that have been adopted such as the interface of Chemistry with Biology and Medicinal Sciences, Sustainable Energy, Catalysis, amongst many others.
+Moreover, these days there are a large number of innovative research projects that have been adopted such as the interface of Chemistry with Biology and Medicinal Sciences, Sustainable Energy, and Catalysis, amongst many others.

 Moreover, the popular subjects studied over the course of your program include Computational and Theoretical Chemistry, Biochemistry and Organic Synthesis, Magnetic Resonance and Structural Chemistry, Biochemistry, Bioinformatics, Nanoscience, Biotechnology, Molecular biology, Microbiology, Genetics, Gene Expression, etc.

-- Senior Secondary Certificate or it’s equivalent from a recognised education board.
+- Senior Secondary Certificate or its equivalent from a recognised education board.